thomasgranbohm/clipping-service/README.md

 - Transcoding or some solution for media that browsers don't support
 - Change PRIVATE_KEY and PUBLIC_KEY from PEM format to JWK string format
 - Improved UI and UX
-- Database revalidation with the Plex Media Server data after load
 - Backend error handling